Our Organizational Patterns

 At Open Savannah, we have a guiding set of beliefs – what we refer to as ‘patterns’ – that inform our thinking and guide our decision-making.
 Each pattern is short, general in application, and applies to almost all aspects of what we do.

 - Local government is (can be) what we do together.
 Government can and should represent and serve the people in our communities, but it will only do that if we get involved and make it relevant to our communities’ needs.
+It’s up to us to make government work in the digital age in Chatham County.

 - Change starts at the local level.
 Starting with Savannah and Chatham County lets us connect directly with users and allows us to impact people’s lives faster.